acconeer/acconeer-python-exploration/docs/example_apps/a121/vibration.rst

 .. image:: /_static/processing/a121_vibration_gui.png
     :align: center

+Embedded C
+^^^^^^^^^^

+An embedded C application is provided in the Acconeer SDK, available at the `Acconeer Developer Site <https://developer.acconeer.com/>`_.

+The embedded application has the same presets as Exploration Tool and has most of the output Exploration Tool has.
+Max amplitude (upper left plot), peak displacement and frequency of the spectrum (peak in lower plot) are available in the result struct.

+By default, the application prints the result using ``printf`` which usually is connected to stdout or a debug UART, depending on environment.
+The application is provided in source code.

 Presets
 ^^^^^^^
 In the Vibration Example App there are two presets that can help as a starting point depending on the desired frequency span that is of interest: